 THE ‘IT’S WHO I AM’ MYTH

 I have heard many people tell me, “well that’s just who I am.”
-To me, that’s a statement that communicates, “I’m not willing to change,” “I’m not responsible.”
-Any behavior or pattern is not the essence of ‘who I am’ because it changes.
+To me, that statement communicates, “I’m not willing to change,” or “I’m not responsible.”
+When we decide to fight against change or dismiss any responsibility, it ends up being disempowering in the long run.
+The truth is, any behavior or pattern is not the essence of ‘who I am’ because it changes.
 Therefore, we can all change our behaviors and patterns.
-I’m not saying it’s easy, I’m saying you can change.
+I’m not saying it’s easy.
+But I’m saying you can change and it’s your choice not to.

-This statement usually comes after a litany of complaining and blaming about feeling miserable and unhappy.
+This statement, well that’s just who I am,” usually comes after statements that complain and blame external factors for feeling miserable and unhappy.
 Most people on this planet are actually quite comfortable in misery and suffering.
-Most will stay there for their entire lives and they continue to stay focused on the external world, feeling stuck.
+Most will stay there for their entire lives.
+They continue to stay focused on the external world, feeling stuck.
+But if you’re reading this, my hunch is you are tired of being stuck.
+You want want to be able to relax and enjoy life more.

 RELAX AND BE STILL

 No, it doesn’t change everything overnight.
-That is because doing it differently takes consistent practice and ends up actually creating a different way of living.
-In order to find more calm and peace in life requires a different mindset than the one we have been taught – a ‘doing’ mindset..
+Unlearning long standing patterns does take time.
+It differently takes consistent practice because it is a transformation.
+This new way of meeting our reactions ends up actually creating a different way of living and being.
+In order to find more calm and peace, it requires a different mindset than the one we have been taught – a ‘doing’ mindset..

-If you’re tired of being a hamster running its wheel day after day and ready to live differently, here are some simple ways to start doing it differently.
-This is actually a process of returning back to yourself.
+If you’re tired of being like a hamster running its wheel day after day and want to live differently, here are some simple ways to start doing.
+It is a process of returning back to yourself.
 It requires letting go of what isn’t serving a peaceful way of life.
 You don’t have to create a ‘new’ you, you just have to allow yourself to actually be you.
-Start to peel away the stories and images that aren’t actually ‘you’ through some simple actions.
+Start to peel away the stories and images that aren’t actually ‘you’ through these practices.
 Keep doing them over and over.
 Commit to doing them for the next year and see what happens.

 PRACTICES FOR AN INWARD LIFE